Durgeshgorer Guptodhon: Plot

-Professor Subarna Sen, aka Sonada, a professor of history, along with Abir and Jhinuk decide to visit one of Sonada's student's ancestral mansion at Durgeshgor.
+Professor Subarna Sen, aka Sonada, a professor of history, along with Abir and Jhinuk decide to visit one of Sonada's student's ancestral mansion at Durgeshgarh.
 The ancestor of this student, Durgagati Deb Roy, was an erstwhile zamindar and a renowned artist of Bengal.
 There is a myth that runs in the family that they had once received a massive treasure from famous King Krishnachandra Roy after the Battle of Plassey.
 Presently all traces and trails of it have been lost.
 Sonada along with Abir and Jhinuk join the festival of Durga Puja in that mansion and stumble upon the lost clues that may lead them in unearthing one of the greatest treasures of Bengal.